HHS/simpler-grants-gov/documentation/decisions/adr/2024-03-04-logging-monitoring.md

 - **Pros**
   - Great UX
 - **Cons**
-  - not a fully featured platform
+  - Not a fully featured platform

 ### Datadog